wilzbach/docs.asyncy.com/reference/exposing_services/README.md

 ```

 ## What happens under the hood?
-When you run `$ asyncy deploy`, your project's `asyncy.yml` content is added alongside the
+When you run `$ story deploy`, your project's `story.yml` content is added alongside the
 stories which are found in your project.

-The Asyncy runtime, then inspects the `asyncy.yml`,
-fetches the services to be exposed, and matches the expose configuration with that of the
+Then, the Asyncy runtime inspects the `story.yml`, fetches the services to be exposed, and matches the expose configuration with that of the
 service's `microservice.yml`.
-Once this is found, a Kubernetes Ingress is created on your
+Once this is found, a Kubernetes Ingress is created on your behalf.

-behalf.
-This ensures that all requests are directly sent to the service you're using.
+This ensures that all requests are sent directly to the service you are using.